ShaneOss/GPTDiscord/detailed_guides/USER-INPUT-KEYS.md

 After the user's key is validated, they will be able to use GPT and DALLE commands.

 The Moderations service still uses the main API key defined in the `.env` file.
-Pinecone and discord-tokens are also per-host tokens, not per-user.
+Qdrant and discord-tokens are also per-host tokens, not per-user.